Services

 - Review intramural or extramural grants prior to submission related to community-engaged research

-- Develop grant subcontracts with community partners
+- Develop grant subcontracts with community partner

 Research implementation